rovahrowa/GraphQl-MongongoDB-Express-Nodejs/README.md

 # GraphQl-MongongoDB-Express-Nodejs
-GraphQL + Express + MongoDB
+Nodejs--->GraphQL + Express + MongoDB

 A small project to illustrate using GraphQL with MongoDB in Express as simply as possible Project Goals:

-Create a GraphQL + MongoDB + Express project that is as simple as possible GraphiQL Integration to send Queries / Mutations Ability to use Postman or other REST Client to POST GraphQL Queries / Mutations Use of ES6 (but minimally)
+Create a Nodejs GraphQL + MongoDB + Express project that is as simple as possible GraphiQL Integration to send Queries / Mutations Ability to use Postman and Http Requestor or other REST Client to POST GraphQL Queries / Mutations Use of ES6 (but minimally)-Babel interprates ES6
 Full Create, Update and Query from GraphQL to MongoDB Installation